 - Linkara also plays Mechakara, 90s Kid, Ensign Munroe, Dr. Linksano, Harvey Finevoice, Cable, Boffo the clown and the Ninja-Style Dancer.

-- Noah Antwiler/Spoony plays *inhales* Dr. Insano, Chef Ramsay, Squall Leonhart, Fu Manchu, Spencer D. Bum, the Ultimate Spoony, Cap'n Smiling Jack D'Arcy, the Gate Cleaner, Hulk Spogan, Terl, "Spoonette", Spoontock! of the Klingon Empire, Chuckles the Fucking Jester, Tidus, and The Goddamn Avatar.
+- Noah Antwiler/Spoony plays *inhales* Dr. Insano, Chef Ramsay, Squall Leonhart, Fu Manchu, Spencer D. Bum, the Ultimate Spoony, Cap'n Smiling Jack D'Arcy, the Gate Cleaner, Hulk Spogan, Terl, "Spoonette", Spoontock! of the Klingon Empire, Chuckles the Fucking Jester, Tidus and Yuna, Snow and The Goddamn Avatar.

 - The three cross-over Warrior reviews between Atop the Fourth Wall and The Spoony Experiment all involve shifts between various versions of Linkara and Spoony for most scene shifts in the film footage.
 Some of those alternate versions are played by other actors.
 Many aren't.

-- Brad Jones is The Cinema Snob, Kung Tai Ted, Vic Dealio of "The Big Box" and 80's Dan.
+- Brad Jones is The Cinema Snob, Kung Tai Ted, Vic Dealio of "The Big Box" and Eighties Dan.

 - The Chestnut Hill Improv Group is only three people, two of whom do a lot of voices between them.